bukupedia/random-notes/_posts/2025-01-23-markdown-basics.md

 ## Links

 Markdown provides a syntax for links that’s easy to remember.
 First, type the text you want to appear on the page in square brackets, then add the link in parenthesis.
-If I want to link to Treehouse, I would type

 [This is the text you want to appear](https://example.com/)